Scroll Top

 Sixto Wagan

-PROJECT DIRECTOR
+EXECUTIVE DIRECTOR

 Black Indigenous People of Color (BIPOC) Arts Network and Fund

-Sixto Wagan is the Project Director for the BIPOC Arts Network and Fund.
+Sixto Wagan is the Executive Director for the BIPOC Arts Network and Fund.
 He leads BANF along with a seven-member Steering Committee and a nine-member Accountability and Advisory Council made up of a diverse group of artists, curators, scholars, organizational leaders and foundation partners, who guide goals and priorities.

 Before joining BANF, Wagan was the inaugural director for the Center for Art and Social Engagement (CASE) at the University of Houston.
 He also led the contemporary art center, DiverseWorks, serving a multitude of capacities including artistic director, co-executive director and performing arts curator.